AMERICAN CREED — citizen power

 PROJECT BACKGROUND

 PBS launched the ongoing American Creed initiative in 2018 with a documentary that asked: What does it mean to be American?
-The feature-length film, a one-hour linear TV show, and an accompanying collection of PBS LearningMedia shorts that continue to be viewed and discussed in high school classrooms around the country are a mosaic of stories about people working to realize their own visions of America’s promise.
+The feature-length film and an accompanying collection of PBS LearningMedia shorts have been viewed by more than a million Americans.
+These documentary shorts—stories of people working to realize their own visions of foundational American ideals—continue to be viewed and discussed in high school classrooms around the country.

 “You don’t have to be an extraordinary person to do extraordinary things.” –Jasilyn Charger

-Now, amid a growing crisis of democracy, a new American Creed documentary series follows young leaders discovering their power to take action.
-The stories of these “extraordinary, ordinary” young adults will interweave with dialogue between them, facilitated by David M. Kennedy, Condoleezza Rice, Eric Liu and other experienced civic leaders from their different perspectives.
-Dialogues will explore ideals the young leaders share in common and wrestle with differences in context, outlook and approach.
+Amid ongoing turbulence, a new American Creed documentary series follows young leaders who appeal to ideals like freedom, fairness and opportunity as they seek to address what they see as the greatest challenges facing their communities and the nation.
+The stories of these “extraordinary, ordinary” young adults will interweave with dialogue between them, guided by Stanford University professors David M. Kennedy and Condoleezza Rice.
+Drs.
+Rice and Kennedy come together from their different perspectives in order to explore the American ideals these young leaders share in common, and learn from differences in outlook and approach.

 A NATIONAL EDUCATION CAMPAIGN

-The national Youth Media Challenge, an emergent public media publishing platform coordinated by KQED education, will guide high school teachers to lead their classroom in publishing essays responding to variations on three basic prompts:
+The national Youth Media Challenge, a public media publishing platform coordinated by KQED Education with ~25 partner PBS stations around the country, will guide high school teachers to lead their classroom in publishing standards-aligned essays responding to variations on three basic prompts:

 What are the obstacles to realizing those ideals?